wavefrontHQ/docs/pages/doc/charts_events_displaying.md

   </tr>
   <tr>
     <td markdown="span">
-       **From Dashboard Settings**: Displays events based on the `events()` query set in the dashboard preferences.
+       **From Dashboard Settings**: Displays events based on the `events()` query specified in dashboard settings.
 The source events are not displayed in this option.
     </td>
     <td markdown="span">
       ![](/images/events_show_events_dashboard_settings.png)